christofs/wiederholende-forschung-dhd/README.md

-# wiederholende-forschung-dhd
+# simenon-frt
-Folien: "Wiederholende Forschung in den digitalen Literaturwissenschaften" (DHd 2017)
+Simenon at Frankoromanistentag in Saarbrücken.